 'It makes perfect sense for the museum to host this production which is a gripping retelling of one of the most important voyages in scientific history,' says Clare Matterson, director of the London production.
 'During this expedition, Charles Darwin collected the specimens that would inspire his theory of evolution and change how we understand the world – specimens we still house at the Museum'.

-Book now for a winter show with a difference, which will transport the whole family back in time and all around the world.
+Book now to transport the whole family back in time and all around the world.